One could very well argue that what I was doing on a night like this was... Immoral, at best...

 KNOCK KNOCK KNOCK.

 "I'm coming.
 Chill."
-I mumbled, helping myself stand by hanging onto the bookshelf to my right.
+I mumbled, helping myself stand by hanging onto the bookshelf to my left.

-Looking at the filled bookshelf, a certain book spine caught my gaze.
-A vintage cover, dusty and overwhelmingly familiar.
+A certain book spine caught my hazy gaze.
+A vintage cover, dusty and terribly familiar.

-I missed this it.
-The last time I recited it was a decade ag—
+The last time I recited this thing was so long ag—

 KNOCK KNOCK.